 Graco is a company with operations around the world.
 Accordingly, personal information received by Graco may be used globally in connection with employment or business operations within Graco.
-Personal information may be transferred between Graco entities located in North America, South America, Europe, Asia-Pacific and elsewhere.
+Personal information may be transferred between Graco entities located in North America, South America, Europe, the Middle East, Africa, Asia-Pacific and elsewhere.
 Personal information may also be transferred to third parties acting as agents and performing tasks on behalf of and under the instructions of Graco.
-Graco will transfer personal information to a third party agent only if Graco first ascertains that the third party agent subscribes to the safe harbor principles, is subject to the European Commission’s Directive on Data Protection or another adequacy finding, or agrees in writing to provide at least the same level of privacy protection as is required by the safe harbor principles.
-Graco may also disclose personal information: (a) to the extent required by applicable law, regulation or a valid order by a court or other governmental body; (b) to the extent necessary, in Graco’s good faith judgment, to protect the rights, safety or property of Graco, its employees, customers or the public; or (c) in connection with a merger, joint venture, sale or transfer of all or a portion of Graco’s assets or stock, or other similar corporate transactions, subject to applicable law.
+Graco will transfer personal information received from the EU or Switzerland to a third party agent only if Graco first ascertains that the third party agent subscribes to the Principles, is subject to the European Commission’s Directive on Data Protection or another adequacy finding, or agrees in writing to provide at least the same level of privacy protection as is required by the Principles.
+Graco will remain liable under the Principles if a third party agent it engages processes personal information received from the EU or Switzerland in a manner inconsistent with the Principles, unless Graco proves it is not responsible for the event giving rise to the damage.

-Graco uses a self-assessment approach to verify that the attestations and assertions it makes about its safe harbor privacy practices are true and that those privacy practices have been implemented as represented and in accordance with the safe harbor principles set forth in the Frameworks.
+Graco uses a self-assessment approach to verify that the attestations and assertions it makes about its privacy practices are true and that those privacy practices have been implemented as represented and in accordance with the Principles.
 The verification will be signed by a corporate officer or other authorized representative of Graco at least once per year and is available upon request or in the context of an investigation or a complaint about non-compliance.
-The verification will indicate that: (1) this Policy is accurate, comprehensive, prominently displayed, completely implemented and accessible; (2) this Policy conforms to the safe harbor principles set forth in the Frameworks; (3) individuals are informed of any in-house arrangements for handling complaints and of the independent mechanisms through which they may pursue complaints; (4) Graco has in place procedures for training employees in the implementation of this Policy and disciplining them for failure to follow it; and (5) Graco has in place internal procedures for periodically conducting objective reviews of compliance with the above.
+The verification will indicate that: (1) this Policy is accurate, comprehensive, prominently displayed, completely implemented and accessible; (2) this Policy conforms to the Principles; (3) individuals are informed of any in-house arrangements for handling complaints and of the independent mechanisms through which they may pursue complaints; (4) Graco has in place procedures for training employees in the implementation of this Policy and disciplining them for failure to follow it; and (5) Graco has in place internal procedures for periodically conducting objective reviews of compliance with the above.

 Employees who have questions or concerns regarding the use or disclosure of their personal information should contact their local Human Resources representative.
 If the questions or concerns cannot be resolved locally, the matter should be directed to the Vice President of Human Resources.
-If the matter cannot be resolved by the Vice President of Human Resources, Graco will cooperate with the competent European Union Data Protection Authorities (“DPAs”) or the Federal Data Protection and Information Commissioner of Switzerland as applicable in the investigation and resolution of complaints brought under the Frameworks.
-Graco will comply with any advice given by the DPAs or the Commissioner as applicable in the event the DPAs or the Commissioner determine Graco needs to take specific action to comply with the safe harbor principles set forth in the Frameworks.
+If the matter cannot be resolved by the Vice President of Human Resources, Graco will cooperate with the competent EU Data Protection Authorities (“DPAs”) or the Federal Data Protection and Information Commissioner of Switzerland as applicable in the investigation and resolution of complaints brought under the Principles.
+Graco will comply with any advice given by the DPAs or the Commissioner as applicable in the event the DPAs or the Commissioner determine Graco needs to take specific action to comply with the Principles.

 Non-employees who have questions or concerns regarding the use or disclosure of their personal information should contact Graco at: